christianascone/angular-webapp-tesi/README.md

 ### Setup (Debug only)

-1. Register a new user in homepage and login.
+The mock players will be automatically set up at first launch, but they can also be cleaned and recreated manually.

-2. Click on **setup tab**
+1. Click on **Debug tab**
-3. Insert the preferred total score to use (meant as the final score the real player will gain after tasks)
-4. Click **Create new mock data**
+3. Click **Create new mock data**

 Mock users will be created and added to leaderboard, using the given score.